Local moving companies in Chicago

 Not everything is sunshine and rainbows, these are the things to be aware of when leaving Chicago for Virginia.

-- State regulator: You can verify a Virginia moving license anytime on the official state regulator’s site.
+- State regulator: You can check the status of a Virginia moving license anytime on the official state regulator’s website.

 - Moving permits: You won’t need a moving permit in Virginia, but it’s a good idea to check the local parking regulations ahead of your move.

-- Change of address: Make sure to submit your USPS change of address form at least a week before you move.
-You’ll be able to choose your official move date so your mail is forwarded to Virginia seamlessly.
-Get started here.
+- Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to Virginia without any hiccups.
+Start here.

-- Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 In Virginia, movers commonly offer Released Value Protection at no additional cost, providing coverage at 60 cents per pound.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for personalized plans.
-It's essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.
+It’s essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.

 Things to do in Virginia